BLOG

 “When I did prospecting at Dyn, I always tried to hold on to subjects that worked to produce opportunities.
 Doing this allowed me to become a better prospector since we didn’t have tools like SalesLoft or Outreach back then tracking open rates, replies, etc.”

-Luigi Prestinenzi, Co-Founder & Head of Growth at Sales IQ Group, says the subject line for your cold emails have to be clear.
-Has be to short and to the point, usually recommend 3-4 words.
+Luigi Prestinenzi, Co-Founder & Head of Growth at Sales IQ Group, says the cold email subject line have to be clear, has be to short and to the point, and he usually recommends only using 3-4 words.

 "Personalization is key: keep it short, keep it sharp.
 Make it about the problem you are helping them solve and don't make it about you."

-The goal of your email is to get a positive reply, not an open.
-Anyone can get a 99% open rate, but if you are trying to get a positive response that starts building a relationship, the real thing to track with subject lines is replies.
+The goal of your cold email is to get a positive reply, not just an open.
+Anyone can get a high open rate, but if you are trying to get a positive response that starts building a relationship, the real thing to track when measuring b2b cold email subject lines is replies.

 We see so many people shoot off their company’s best bullet in the subject of the email.
 Where then is the incentive to open it and ultimately reply?